Pope Francis meets homeless on private visit to Sistine Chapel

 The Vatican said it was giving the 150 homeless, who usually frequent the area around St. Peter's Basilica, a chance to admire the inside of buildings of which they usually only see the front steps.

-The visit was organised by the pope's almoner Bishop Konrad Krajewski, who earlier this year started organising showers and shaves in St. Peter's Square for people who live rough.
+The visit was organized by the pope's almoner Bishop Konrad Krajewski, who earlier this year started organizing showers and shaves in St. Peter's Square for people who live rough.

 Krajewski is also credited with distributing 300 umbrellas forgotten by tourists to the area's homeless during a rainy spell in February.